wallacebrf/Synology-SMART-test-scheduler/README.md

 https://www.reddit.com/r/synology/comments/1gh7x45/synology_is_going_to_deprecate_smart_task/

 This script has been preemptively made to cover this possibility.
+While automated scheduling of SMART tests is already possible with <a href="https://help.ubuntu.com/community/Smartmontools">Smartmontools</a>, this requires the installation of <a href="https://community.synology.com/enu/forum/17/post/15462">IPKG</a> and editing files that are overwritten during system updates.
+The purpose of this script is to be able to operate using Synology DSM in its "stock" form and configuration.

 This script along with the associated web-interface will allow for:

 #1.)
 Scheduling extended SMART tests either daily, weekly, monthly, 3-months, 6-months (short test scheduling not supported)

 #2.)
 When scheduling tests, either allow for *all drives at once* (as DSM already does) or *one drive at a time* performed sequentially (one drive at a time reduces the system load)

 #3.)
-Manually trigger long SMART tests either on all drives or select drives
+Manually trigger long or short SMART tests either on all drives or select drives*

 #4.)
-Manually cancel active SMART tests on individually select-able drives
+Manually cancel active long or short SMART tests on individually select-able drives*

 #5.)
-See the historical logs of previous SMART tests executed using this script.
+See the historical logs of previous extednded SMART tests executed using this script.
 This script will not gather logs from SMART tests performed using DSM in the past

 #6.)
-See the "live" status of SMART testing
+See the "live" status of SMART testing.*

+*NOTE: As this script must be executed to get updated "live" smart status, start or stop tests, the rate in which the "live" data is refreshed, or how quickly a SMART test is actually executed once a manual test is started or cancelled, depends on how often the script is executed in Task Scheduler.
+It is recommended to have the script execute every 15 minutes.
+As a result, it can take UP TO 15 minutes (in this example) before the script can respond to commands.

 Example outputs of the script